Inducted in 1996

-As Under Secretary for Technology, Dr. Shavers served as senior advisor to the Secretary of Commerce in forming new policies and program initiatives in the areas of science and technology.
-The Technology Administration is the federal government’s focal point for working in partnership with U.S. industry to improve America’s commercial and industrial innovation, productivity, and economic growth.
+As undersecretary of technology, Cheryl served as senior advisor to the secretary of commerce in forming new policies and program initiatives in the areas of science and technology.
+The Technology Administration is the federal government’s focal point for working in partnership with United States industry to improve America’s commercial and industrial innovation, productivity, and economic growth.

-Additionally, she served as the Department of Commerce’s representative to the National Science and Technology Council’s Committee on National Security, the Committee on International Science, Engineering & Technology and the Committee on Technology, as well as coordinated the Clinton Administration’s Partnership for a New Generation of Vehicles program.
+Additionally, she served as the Department of Commerce’s representative to the National Science and Technology Council’s Committee on National Security; the Committee on International Science, Engineering and Technology; and the Committee on Technology.
+Cheryl also coordinated the Clinton Administration’s Partnership for a New Generation of Vehicles program.

-Internationally, Dr. Shavers served as a member of the U.S.-Israel Science and Technology Commission (USISTC), is a former member of the USISRC Executive Committee, served as Co-Chair of the USISTC Joint High Level Advisory Panel, is a former member of the Board of Directors of the U.S.-Israel Science & Technology Foundation, the former Co-Chair of the Technology Subcommittee under the U.S.-Egypt Partnership for Economic Growth (co-chaired by Vice President Gore and President Mubarak), and was a frequently invited participant on the U.S.-South Africa Science & Technology Committee, the U.S.-Russia Science & Technology Committee, the U.S.-China Joint Management Committee and the U.S.-Japan Joint High Level Committee.
+Internationally, Cheryl served as a member of the United States-Israel Science and Technology Commission (USISTC), is a former member of the USISTC Executive Committee, served as co-chair of the USISTC Joint High-Level Advisory Panel, is a former member of the board of directors of the USISTC Foundation, and the former co-chair of the Technology Subcommittee under the United States-Egypt Partnership for Economic Growth (co-chaired by Vice President Gore and President Mubarak).

-Dr. Shavers holds a B.S. degree in Chemistry, a Ph.D. in Solid State Chemistry, both from Arizona State University, and an Honorary Master's degree in Engineering Management from California Polytechnic State University.
-She is also a practicing registered Patent Agent with the Patent & Trademark Office of the Department of Commerce.
+Cheryl holds a bachelor of science degree in chemistry, a PhD in Solid State Chemistry (both from Arizona State University) and an honorary master’s degree in engineering management from California Polytechnic State University.
+She is also a practicing, registered Patent Agent with the Patent and Trademark Office of the Department of Commerce.